 Frequently Asked Questions for Yoga Mats

-Q: Does sweating on a yoga mat ruin the grip?
+Q: Does sweating on yoga mats ruin the grip?

 A: lot of mats have an absorbance capacity, if you see puddling and buildup of sweat just use a small towel to absorb it and wipe it away.
 A constant buildup of sweat can make the mat more slippery and ruin the grip.